She became a mother after Islamic State captivity. A decade on, Yazidi community shuns her children - KESQ

 Under long-standing beliefs, community members must have two Yazidi parents.
 Even if the community accepted the children, Iraqi laws would require them to be registered as Muslim, said Hadi Babasheikh, whose now-deceased brother was the Yazidi spiritual leader during IS atrocities.
 He questioned how a family can raise children whose father may have killed some of its own.

-Navrouzov agreed these cases were complex and said the community needs help to find a resolution: “You don’t know how to approach this issue without harming the mother, harming the child, harming the community.”
+Navrouzov agreed these cases were complex and called for help resolving them: “You don’t know how to approach this issue without harming the mother, harming the child, harming the community.”

 Families who accept these children might be ostracized, she added.